 How Marketing Benefits Your Accounting or Bookkeeping Firm.

-84% of firms agree that accounting needs to embrace digital marketing as a means of attracting new clients, according to a recent survey by Propero Partners.
-But if your accounting or bookkeeping practice is turning a decent profit without adding new clients, why would you put time, money and effort into marketing the firm?
+84% of firms agree that accounting needs to embrace digital marketing as a means of attracting new clients but if your accounting or bookkeeping practice is turning a decent profit without adding new clients, why would you put time, money and effort into marketing the firm?